toolblaster/hpgk/README.md

 Designed with a strict Mobile-First approach and ensuring WCAG AA Compliance for maximum accessibility, this platform delivers a seamless, app-like experience directly in the browser.

-🏗️ Core Architecture: The "Holy Trinity" Model
+🏗️ Core Architecture: The "Holy Trinity" Model (+ Extensions)

-The system has been meticulously decoupled into three independent core files to maximize speed, security, and maintainability.
+The system has been meticulously decoupled into independent core files to maximize speed, security, and maintainability.

 1. The Global Brain (js/core.js)